BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **SPECIAL RULES**

-"Archers, This Way!" — *Percy leads the archers of Lake-town to war against the onslaught of Orcs.*
+"Archers, This Way!" â€” *Percy leads the archers of Lake-town to war against the onslaught of Orcs.*

 *The former porter of Lake-town, Percy was a humble man and an upstanding pillar of the community.
 During the Battle of the Five Armies, he rose to the occasion to become second-in-command under Bard.
 Percy proved himself to be as skilled an archer as a leader, rallying the survivors of Lake-town to stand defiant amidst the heat of battle.*